The Striker (Huang novel)

 The Striker is a 2024 sports romance novel by Ana Huang, published by Bloom Books.
 Her thirteenth novel, it is the first in Huang's Gods of the Game series.
 Immediately, it became a bestseller on The New York Times Best Seller list, as well as similar lists in Publishers Weekly, USA Today, and The Straits Times.

+In April 2026, Amazon MGM Studios announced the adaptation of Ana Huang’s Gods of the Game as a three-film series.

 Synopsis

 Based on the Premier League in England, the novel follows a male footballer, Asher Donovan, as he faces difficulties with his team, butts heads with his rival-turned-teammate Vincent DuBois, and falls in love with his trainer, a former prima ballerina named Scarlett DuBois, who happens to be his rival's sister.

 Characters

 Asher Donovan is a Premier League footballer who's considered to be one of the greatest living players.
 He falls in love with Scarlett DuBois—a complicated affair given that she's Vincent DuBois' sister.

 Vincent DuBois is a rival to Asher Donovan and now his teammate.
 His feud to Asher Donovan proves costly for a championship match, after which he and Asher Donovan must train together during the off-season.

 Scarlett DuBois is a former prima ballerina who retired after sustaining injuries from a serious accident.
 She instead teaches at a dance academy and finds herself training Asher Donovan and his team.